-- If the Wi-Fi connection is terminated while recording a movie with remote shooting, the following will occur. - If the Live View shooting/Movie shooting switch is set to < >, movie recording will continue. - When the Live View shooting/Movie shooting switch is set to < ¬> and the camera is set to the movie recording mode using EOS Utility, you cannot operate the camera to shoot. - With a Wi-Fi connection to EOS Utility established, certain functions are unavailable. - In remote shooting, the AF speed may become slower. - Depending on the communication status, image display or shutter release timing may be delayed. - In Remote Live View shooting, the rate of image transmission is slower compared to a connection via an interface cable.
+- If the Wi-Fi connection is terminated while recording a movie with remote shooting, the following will occur. - If the Live View shooting/Movie shooting switch is set to <₱, movie recording will continue. - If the Live View shooting/Movie shooting switch is set to < >>, movie recording will stop. - When the Live View shooting/Movie shooting switch is set to < ¬> and the camera is set to the movie recording mode using EOS Utility, you cannot operate the camera to shoot. - With a Wi-Fi connection to EOS Utility established, certain functions are unavailable. - In remote shooting, the AF speed may become slower. - Depending on the communication status, image display or shutter release timing may be delayed. - In Remote Live View shooting, the rate of image transmission is slower compared to a connection via an interface cable.
 Therefore, moving subjects cannot be displayed smoothly.